owencho/Stm8Assembler/README.md

 # Stm8Assembler
 ## Introduction
 This is STM8Assembler which convert STM8 assembly language into STM8 machine code.
-The main function for this STM8Assmbler is **getInstruction** function which return the machine mode when user pass in the assembly language code into the function.
+The main function for this STM8Assmbler is **assembleInstruction** function which return the machine mode when user pass in the assembly language code into the function.
 The tokenizer that used inside this STM8 Assembler to retrieve the instruction and operand token is based on the TokenizerSkeleton [2].
 The format of the machine code is based on [1] which is STM8 datasheet PM0044.pdf file that has all the instruction details.